If you like coffee - this may surprise you…

 ‘Furthermore, a positive association between pre pregnancy coffee drinking and a higher rate of dizygotic twin pregnancies has been described, suggesting that caffeine may, if anything, stimulate ovulation rather than suppress it.’

-However: an important caveat:
+However: one important caveat:

 There is a caveat here and it relates to caffeinated soft drinks which were shown to have the reverse effect, similarly affecting men also: